-2.8 We consider that the policy is not working as intended, is pushing many households into hardship and rent arrears, runs counter to government's aims to end rough sleeping (as illustrated above) and therefore should be abolished.
-We estimate the annual cost of this to be approximately £300 million.
+2.9 We consider that the policy is not working as intended, is pushing many households into hardship and rent arrears, runs counter to government's aims to end rough sleeping (as illustrated above) and run counter to its public health objectives minimise contact between different households during the pandemic.
+Our preferred option is that it should be abolished, or if not at least suspended during the pandemic .
+We estimate the annual cost of abolition to be approximately £300 million.